bburdette/hsnixinit/README.md

 This should create default.nix and shell.nix.
 Now to pull in the dependencies for the project.

-If you're on nixos 14.04, the following won't work!
-But on unstable it should work ok:
-$ nix-shell

 On my nixos 14.04 system I have nixpkgs checked out into ~/nixpkgs.
 I can do this:

 $ nix-shell -I nixpkgs=~/nixpkgs

 be warned that this involves a great deal of compilation!
-When all that finishes, I can build the project like so:
+Seriously, a lot.
+I'm told that on nixos unstable this should work:

+$ nix-shell

+If the nix-shell command ran successfully, you should now have a command prompt like this:

+[nix-shell:~/code/myhaskellproject]$

+Now build the project:

-$ cabal sandbox init
+[nix-shell:~/code/myhaskellproject]$ cabal sandbox init
-$ cabal install
+[nix-shell:~/code/myhaskellproject]$ cabal install

 and maybe make a link for convenience:

-$ ln .cabal-sandbox/bin/myhaskellproj myhaskellproj
+[nix-shell:~/code/myhaskellproject]$ ln .cabal-sandbox/bin/myhaskellproj myhaskellproj

 and execute the program:

-$ ./myhaskellproj
+[nix-shell:~/code/myhaskellproject]$ ./myhaskellproj